 How does CRL adapt?
-The Forum discussions suggested to us that a new approach to ensuring long-term access to “the first, rough draft of history” is in order, that will shift the emphasis of CRL's program from print to digital:
+The Forum discussions suggested to us that a new approach is in order to ensure long-term access to “the first, rough draft of history”, and this will require a shift in emphasis of CRL programs:

 - Narrow the scope of CRL microfilm production and acquisition.
 Focus on materials identified by member libraries through the demand purchase programs and Area Materials Projects (AMPs), and discontinue the just-in-case acquisition and stockpiling of microform newspapers.

-- Increase digital delivery of print and microform.
+- Expand digital delivery of print and microform.
 CRL's proven cooperative collection development model can be adapted to identify priorities, and new partnerships can help bring CRL newspaper digitization to scale.
 Brian Benilous and Robert Lee (East View Information Service) outlined an ambitious plan to digitize Stanford's newspaper holdings, and possibly related CRL materials.
-We should consider investing.
+We will consider investing.

 - Expand CRL licensing of online news sources.
 Leverage the robust and sophisticated archiving and content management capabilities the news media have built by engaging the world's major news producers through the market.
-Ann Okerson discussed how the academic site license CRL negotiated with The New York Times and, more recently, The Wall Street Journal, can serve as the locus of productive conversations with the world’s major news producers about persistence.
+Ann Okerson discussed how the academic site license CRL negotiated with The New York Times and, more recently, The Wall Street Journal, can serve as the locus of productive conversations about presistence with those news producers.

 - Strengthen CRL analysis and evaluation of news databases and electronic news.
 Patrick Reakes described the need for market intelligence, to inform local and cooperative licensing decisions.
-Confusion about what is available in print versus full text databases, page-image archives, online news sites, and archived of harvested news sites.
+Too much confusion exists about what is available in print, as compared to full-text databases, page-image archives, online news sites, and archives of harvested news sites.

 Preserving broadcast news content is another matter.
-While CRL has important holdings of transcripts, we have not yet ventured into the realm of video preservation as yet.
-Clifford Anderson (Vanderbilt University) discussed a new Andrew W. Mellon Foundation-funded effort that will explore how to sustain library-based broadcast preservation efforts like the Vanderbilt Television News Archive, UCLA Library Broadcast NewsScape and the Library of Congress-WGBH American Archive of Public Broadcasting, in ways that benefit researchers at CRL libraries.
+While CRL has important holdings of transcripts, we have not yet ventured into the realm of video preservation.
+Clifford Anderson (Vanderbilt University) discussed a new Andrew W. Mellon Foundation-funded effort exploring how to sustain library-based broadcast preservation efforts like the Vanderbilt Television News Archive, UCLA Library Broadcast NewsScape and the Library of Congress-WGBH American Archive of Public Broadcasting.
 I will report further on that effort in a future post.

 A more detailed summary of the eDesiderata conversations is available on the Forum event page.
-Those conversations were designed to inform CRL strategic planning.
-On May 17-18, 2018, in conjunction with the annual Council of Voting Members Meeting, we will hold a two-day collections forum on CRL’s future, where representatives of CRL libraries will have an opportunity to consider and help shape those plans.
+The conversations were designed to inform CRL strategic planning.
+On May 17-18, 2018, in conjunction with the annual Council of Voting Members Meeting, we will hold a two-day collections forum on CRL’s future, where representatives of CRL libraries will have an opportunity to consider and help shape that planning.